kentfitch/isbncheck/README.md

 ISBN Checker
 ------------

-This is a sample project for a talk.
+This is a sample simple project for a talk.